nofatclips/codecademy-python/sets.md

     => set([1, 2, 3, 5])

 The `{}` is the literal notation for sets.
 As you might remember from last week, it's also the notation for dictionaries, but Python is smart enough to distinguish between the two.
+An exception here is the empty literal `{}` which will always evaluate to a dictionary.

-Or you can use the constructor method:
+As an alternative you can use the constructor method:

+    empty = set()
     fibo = set(1, 1, 2, 3, 5)

 The constructor accepts any kind of iterable object: you can pass a list, for example, and the resulting set